3 cabines - 2023

 The best catamarans and sailboats for rent in the Azores are located in Horta and Ponta Delgada (click on the maps below for more details):

 Horta (Faial Island) - Velas (Sao Jorge) - Angra do Heroismo (Terceira Island) - Lajes do Pico (Pico Island) - Horta : 145Mn (7 ou 14 days)

 Ponta Delgada (Sao Miguel Island) - Franca do Campo (Sao Miguel Island) - Vila do Porto (Santa Maria Island) - Lajes Do Pico - Angra do Heroismo (Terceira Island) - Ponta Delgada : 360 MN (14 days)

 The best sailboats and catamarans for rent in Portugal are located in Lisbon, Cascais and Portimão (click on the maps below for more details):

 Lisbonne - Belem - Oeiras - Cascais -Sines - Troia - Setubal - Simbra : 130MN (7 days)

 Portimão - Sagres - Lagos - Portimão - Salgados - Albufeira - Vilamoura - Ria Formosa : 80 MN (7 days)

-Note: The proposed routes are based on 2 to 3 hours of navigation per day at an average speed of 5 knots.
-If you are looking for other route ideas or if you have any questions, please contact us.
+Note: The proposed itineraries are based on a navigation of 2 to 3 hours per day at an average speed of 5 knots.
+If you are looking for other itinerary ideas or have any questions, please contact us.
 We will be happy to help you plan your cruise.